Stay up-to-date with topical news and legislation from The Compliance People. Selected updates direct to your inbox.

 “We wanted an experienced external auditor to assess if measures implemented on site were robust, and we wanted to find out if there were any further risk reduction measures we could adopt.
 Having the audit really gave us peace of mind and was an indication of a pro-active approach”.

-If you want to know more about how a COVID-secure health check can help you to verify your workplace is COVID-secure, please click here.
+If you want to know more about how COVID-secure health check can help you to verify your workplace is COVID-secure, please click here.

 Back in May 2020, the UK Government consulted on changes to The Energy Performance of Buildings (England and Wales) Regulations 2012.
 The key amendment for consultation was whether to set the threshold for regular inspections of the air-conditioning systems at a rated output of 70kW, instead of the lower 12kW existing threshold.